-RECOMMENDED: The best beauty shops in London
+RECOMMENDED: The best shops in London

 The best jewellery shops in London

 This expensive-looking Islington store is in fact full of highly affordable, but beautifully designed, women’s and men’s pieces by London jeweller Maya Magal.
 The shop’s minimalist-luxe feel reflects the similarly clean, simple nature of the jewellery, whose designs draw on Magal’s time spent in menswear, and have been seen on the likes of Alexa Chung.
+The Islington branch is the flagship store, but the brand also has shops in Marylebone and Coal Drops Yard in Kings Cross.

 This delightful boutique in Kentish Town is the first for jeweller Jessica de Lotz (recognise that name?
 Her sister runs Mouse & de Lotz café in Dalston).
 Every detail of its interior design – from the porthole shaped like a pocket watch, to the taxidermy animals – has been put together with love – it's like stepping into a teeny tiny curiosity shop.
 De Lotz’s jewellery has a distinctive, antiquey feel, thanks to the use of stamps, wax seals and ornate metalwork.

 Tatty Devine’s acrylic pieces have never been for the faint hearted, but rather for those who like their accessories unashamedly kitsch and bold.
 So whether you’re after a giant bejewelled lobster to wear round your neck or a sparkly brooch in the shape of a banana, this is your place.
-The Covent Garden store (the original’s in Shoreditch) can create personalised name necklaces while you wait.
+The Covent Garden store (the original’s in Brick Lane) can create personalised name necklaces while you wait.

 Inside her multicoloured flagship, Solange Azagury-Partridge’s exquisitely barmy trinkets are guaranteed conversation starters (so much so that her pieces are on show at the V&A).
 There’s a fabulous touch of the occult about her luxurious collections – think gemstones gripped by jewelled talons, glittering eye rings, and pendants shaped like drops of blood.